tobyj/feChallenge/README.md

 # feChallenge

 ## Brief
-Melbourne weather is not awesome. build a page that *is* awesome that reports the current weather.
+Melbourne weather is not awesome. build a page that *is* awesome that reports the current weather at user's location.
 The page should show these weather conditions for the current location with a toggle for celsius/farenheit:
 ```
  ┌───────────────────┐